SCIM integration¶

 Docker’s SCIM implementation uses SCIM version 2.0.

-By default, docker-datacenter is the organization to which the SCIM team belongs.
+- In the Identity Provider Integration section, move the slider next to SCIM to enable the SAML settings. - By default, - docker-datacenteris the organization to which the SCIM team belongs.
 Enter the API token in the UI or have MSR generate a UUID for you.

 Note